Paxton Pits

 Male WigeonMale Wigeon

-Before long, an excited murmur went around the group and a brief discussion over the identity of a large duck standing on the edge of a small spit of land ensued.
-The spotting scope confirmed a male Goosander.
+Before long, an excited murmur went around the group.
+After some discussion, we identified a large, duck as a male Goosander, confirmed with the spotting scope..
 At this distance, I couldn't get a decent photograph.

 I found one benefit of a nature walk, such as this one at Paxton Pits; there is always someone around able to identify sightings.